Statistical physics of learning in high-dimensional chaotic systems: Introduction

-It is fair to say that this framework applies not only to recurrent neural networks.
-Biological systems as well as other complex systems (the financial market for example) typically live in chaotic environments and adaptation can be seen as a way to extract information from the (high-dimensional) chaos, and to adapt and control the feedback loop on the environment itself.
-Therefore, how to control and learn in chaotic environments is an ubiquitous problem.
-The purpose of this manuscript is to start the investigation of such problems in a simplified high-dimensional setting.
-In Sec.\ref{dyn_sys_sec}, we will describe a simple set of high-dimensional chaotic dynamical systems which we will use as simplified models.
-In Sec.\ref{Hebbian_training_sec}, we will discuss what happens when the dynamical systems are subjected to Hebbian driving, namely when the dynamics of the system itself shapes the synaptic interactions (with a simple form of the Hebb rule).
-In this case, we show that the abstract dynamical systems that we consider displays the same phenomenology that has been found in the context of a standard RNN under the same type of training.
-In particular, Clark and Abbott \cite{clark2023theory} have recently shown that Hebbian driving can shape chaos and reduce it, up to the point that the plastic synaptic couplings become so strong that chaos is completely suppressed.
+The plan of the paper is the following.
+In Sec.\ref{dyn_sys_sec}, we will describe a simple set of high-dimensional chaotic dynamical systems which we will use as simplified abstract models.
+In Sec.\ref{Hebbian_training_sec}, we will discuss what happens when these dynamical systems are subjected to Hebbian driving, namely when the dynamics of the system itself shapes the synaptic interactions (with a simple form of the Hebb rule).
+In this case, we show that the abstract dynamical systems that we consider displays the same phenomenology that has been found in the context of a standard, more biologically inspired RNN under the same type of training.
+In particular, Clark and Abbott \cite{clark2023theory} have recently shown that Hebbian driving can shape chaos and suppress it, up to the point that the plastic synaptic couplings become so strong that chaos is completely frozen.
 We will review the phenomenology observed in \cite{clark2023theory} and develop a theory for it in the context of our simplified setting.
 In Sec.\ref{FORCE_training_sec}, we will instead consider a proper learning strategy.
-We will follow Ref.\cite{sussillo2009generating} and add to the network a readout unit which has to be trained such that its output matches a desired one.
-In order to perform this task, we will consider the FORCE algorithm \cite{sussillo2009generating} and develop a dynamical mean field theory (DMFT) analysis to describe the behavior of the dynamical system during training as a function of time.
-We will show that the training dynamics bring the system closer to a dynamical attractor the longer the training time.
+We will follow Ref.\cite{sussillo2009generating} and add to the dynamical system a readout unit which has to be trained such that its output matches a desired one.
+In order to perform this task, we will consider the FORCE algorithm \cite{sussillo2009generating} and adapt it to our dynamical systems.
+We DMFT analysis to show that the algorithm is effective in training the system also in the infinite size limit, and we track the behavior of the dynamical system during learning as a function of time.
+We will show that the learning dynamics bring the system closer to a dynamical attractor the longer the training time.
 Finally in Sec.\ref{perspectives_sec}, we will discuss some perspectives on how to extend our framework.